Charfield railway station: History

-Charfield station opened with the Bristol and Gloucester line in 1844 and had substantial Brunel-designed buildings on both platforms.
+Charfield station opened with the Bristol and Gloucester line on 8 July 1844 and had substantial Brunel-designed buildings on both platforms.
 There were sidings to the north and south, and those to the north were converted to loops to allow slow trains to be overtaken by faster trains.

 In 1928, the Charfield railway disaster occurred when a southbound night-time mail train overran signals into a goods train manoeuvring into these sidings, and in the collision the mail train was diverted into the path of a northbound freight train.
 Gas from the mail train ignited and 15 people died in the blaze.
 According to some accounts, among them were two children whose identity was never established.

-Passenger services were withdrawn from Charfield in January 1965 with the removal of stopping services on the Bristol to Gloucester line.
-Goods services were withdrawn in September of the same year.
+Passenger services were withdrawn from Charfield on 4 January 1965 with the removal of stopping services on the Bristol to Gloucester line.
+Goods services were withdrawn on 6 September of the same year.
 The main station building and the station master's house remain, in residential use.